Real People Stories – Debora

 Common issues

-There are checks that probably everyone knows about a general CBC Home Complete Full Count blood test.
+There are checks that probably everyone knows about a general CBC Home Complete Full Count blood exam.
 With coagulation, general urine, an Anemia biochemical blood test, and an ultrasound (the list goes on and on; perhaps you already have a predisposition to something, and you know about it.
-And you will take your Full Anaemia Finger Prick blood tests), but for now, we will stop here.
+And you will take your Full Anaemia Finger Prick blood kit), but for now, we will stop here.

 Smears are important in women’s health, but taking them yourself is difficult; healthcare professionals usually take them after the initial examination.